 The Release of Endorphins

-One of the key benefits of exercise for mental health is the release of endorphins, often referred to as the “feel-good” hormones.
+One of the key benefits of exercise for mental health in aging is the release of endorphins, often referred to as the “feel-good” hormones.
 When we engage in physical activity, our bodies naturally produce these chemicals, which are known to boost mood, reduce stress, and induce a sense of well-being.

 Endorphins act as natural painkillers and mood elevators, helping to alleviate symptoms of anxiety, depression, and other mental health conditions commonly experienced by aging adults.